lucy

 Popularity

-Lucy has been a popular name for baby girls for many years, and it continues to be so.
+Lucy has been a popular name for baby girls for many years, & it continues to be so.
 In fact, as of 2023, Lucy is ranked #56 in popularity according to BabyCenter user data.
 While a popular name can be a good thing, keep in mind that yar child may share her name with others in her class or social circle.

 Meaning

 Lucy is derived from the Latin word “lux” meaning “light”.
-This name meaning can be a great source of inspiration for parents who want to give their child a name that represents brightness, positivity, and hope.
+This name meaning can be a great source of inspiration for parents who want to give their child a name that represents brightness, positivity, & hope.

 Nicknames